 Review of real numbers, first degree equations and inequalities, absolute value equations, polynomials and factoring, algebraic fractions and equations, integer and rational exponents, radicals, complex numbers, second degree equations and inequalities, graphing, and functions.
 May be offered as variable credit.
-Pre-requisite: MATH 106.
-(4 credit, 4 lecture, 0 lab)
+Prerequisite: MATH 106 or instructor consent (4 credit, 4 lecture, 0 lab)